-Five meetings were held during the fiscal year ended 31 December 2020, and the following recommendations were made:
+Three meetings were held during the fiscal year ended 31 December 2021, and the following recommendations were made:

 Ser.
-Date Recommendations to the Board of Directors First Meeting 6/2/2020 Review bonus policies for company's employees for the year 2019.
-Second Meeting 26/2/2020 Review and study bonus policies, incentives and job succession.
-Review of the independency of the board members and proposition of amendment as per enacted laws.
+Date Recommendations to the Board of Directors First Meeting 24/2/2021 Review of the independency of the board members and proposition of amendment as per enacted laws.
 Preparation of the committee works report for submission to the ordinary general assembly.
-Third Meeting 31/5/2020 Election of Hilal Omar Mustafa Abu Zeid as Chairman of the Committee.
-Fourth Meeting 21/7/2020 Approval of the resignation of the board member Mr. "Mohammed Osama" Jawdat Sha'sha'a from the membership of the Board of Directors of the company.
-Fifth Meeting 15/12/2020 Approval of the Committee proposed plan of action for the coming year 2021.
+Review bonus policies for company's employees for the year 2021.
+Review and study bonus policies, incentives and job succession.
+Second Meeting 20/04/2021 Study the financial performance reports of the operations to Show incentives and bonuses Third Meeting 26/10/2021 Approval of the Committee proposed plan of action for the coming year 2022.